angular/angular/aio/tools/example-zipper/README.md

 The zipper will use this information for creating new zips.

-## Three kind of examples
+## Three kinds of examples

 The majority of examples in AIO use `System.js` but there are also `CLI` and `Webpack` projects.
 This tool is able to differentiate between them.

-The boilerplate uses a `package.json` that contains packages and scripts tags to run any kind of example.
+The boilerplate uses a `package.json` that contains packages and scripts to run any kind of example.
 Using that `package.json` in the zips would confuse the users.

 Thanks to the `package.json` customizer, we can create a new `package.json` on the fly that would only contain the packages and scripts needed to run that example.